maxh/maxheinritz.com/_posts/2025-05-11-impact-arenas.md

 One mental model we can build on this foundation is _impact arenas_: the distinct spheres of human activity in which we create ripples of influence.
 These range from the intimate (family life, close friendships) to the professional (work, academic fields) to the recreational (hobbies, social clubs) to the cultural (music, literature, cinema) to the civic (politics, community organizations).

-Some impact arenas are hyperlocal: a neighborhood book club or church choir.
-Others span the globe, like pop music or international sports.
-The boundaries between arenas are fluid and nested.
-The tenor section exists within a choir, which exists within a church community, which exists within a neighborhood ecosystem.
-What begins as impact in a small arena can eventually grow global or cross-pollinate into adjacent spaces, creating unexpected resonances.

 To be ambitious is to seek impact in some arena.
 Success, fame, wealth, status – these are all downstream effects of having significantly changed other human minds.

 ## Examples